-- 5. Even though the OGA will not combine geographically separate areas into a single licence award, the LARRY system allows an applicant to apply for separate areas in a single application (paying only a single application fee).
-In order that the OGA can consider these areas separately, the application must present discrete information for each geographically separate area. - 6.
-The application should include: - a.
-A brief summary of the Exploration/Exploitation Rationale for that area, including an account of the Regional Geology, the overall hydrocarbon system, and potential plays. - b.
-A description of the data coverage (seismic, wells and any other data), with an explanation of how this was utilised in the analysis. - c.
-Applicants must identify and detail all available geophysical data (whether publically or commercially available) and justify the use of the datasets chosen for the analysis from a technical perspective.
-The OGA encourages the use of the best available datasets wherever possible (see Asset Stewardship Expectation SE03 on the OGA website). - d.
-For seismic data please enclose maps showing the Regional and Block specific areas of seismic coverage (full fold) used in the interpretation, indicating the type of seismic, key survey acquisition and processing parameters, and whether it has been specifically acquired (whether shot or purchased) or reprocessed for the assessment. - e.
-Likewise, wells specifically interpreted for the assessment should be annotated on a map, listing wells where any detailed or specialist analysis was carried out. - f.
-The analysis performed by play (source rock and reservoir-seal pair), and the overall prospectivity potential (or lack of) identified within the block(s) and its relationship to the regional geology of the area. - g.
-The identity and analysis of undeveloped discoveries, prospects, leads, plays/part-plays and common risk segment analyses and/or new play concepts in the acreage, together with predicted reservoir performance, reservoir and fluid properties, and resource/reserve information (including risk/chance of success) using analogues and play statistics.
-Play chance (shared chance factors) should be separated from prospect chance (local chance factors), and risk dependencies identified. - h.
-For the main prospect/group of prospects/leads: two interpreted seismic and geological profiles in crossing directions (dip and strike lines); reservoir horizon time maps and depth maps presented at identical horizontal scales showing the position of the seismic and the geological profiles.
-For discoveries, the applicant should also provide reasonable detail and similar documentation to that for prospects. - Where appropriate, include consideration of potential commercial, infrastructure and outline economic analysis if existing discoveries and/or potential redevelopments are being considered for further appraisal or development - j.
-For a group of Blocks where there is multiple prospectivity, please provide a summary Map showing the prospectivity at all levels. - k.
-A summary Table should also be provided:

-Prospect Lead Discovery P L D Reservoir Stratigraphic Reservoir Unrisked recoverable resources (untruncated)

-Name 2 Depth Oil MMbbls Gas BCF of Success

-(m MSL) Low (P90) Central (P50) Mean High (P10) Low (P90) Central (P50) Mean High (P10)

-15/27 Venus P Palaeocene 2640 8 12 16 90 130 160 0.45

-15/27 Pluto Р Piper 3500 11 17 25 0.39

-15/27 Mars L Cretaceous 3100 3 14 27 0.15

-15/27 Earth D F Palaeocene 2500 4 7 11 100
+5) Even though the OGA will not combine geographically separate areas into a single licence award, the LARRY system allows an applicant to apply for separate areas in a single application (paying only a single application fee).
+In order that the OGA can consider these areas separately, the application must present discrete information for each geographically separate area.

+6) The application should include:

+6.1 A brief summary of the Exploration/Exploitation Rationale for that area, including an account of the Regional Geology, the overall hydrocarbon system, and potential plays.

+6.2 A description of the data coverage (seismic, wells and any other data), with an explanation of how this was utilised in the analysis.

+Applicants must identify and detail all available geophysical data (whether publicly or commercially available) and justify the use of the datasets chosen for the analysis from a technical perspective.
+The OGA encourages the use of the best available datasets wherever possible (see Asset Stewardship Expectation SE03 on the OGA website).

+For seismic data please enclose maps showing the Regional and Block specific areas of seismic coverage (full fold) used in the interpretation, indicating the type of seismic, key survey acquisition and processing parameters, and whether it has been specifically acquired (whether shot or purchased) or reprocessed for the assessment.

+Likewise, wells specifically interpreted for the assessment should be annotated on a map, listing wells where any detailed or specialist analysis was carried out.

+6.3 The analysis performed by play (source rock and reservoir-seal pair), and the overall prospectivity potential (or lack of) identified within the block(s) and its relationship to the regional geology of the area.

+6.4 The identity and analysis of undeveloped discoveries, prospects, leads, plays/part-plays and common risk segment analyses and/ornew play concepts in the acreage, together with predicted reservoir performance, reservoir and fluid properties, and resource/reserve information (including risk/chance of success) using analogues and play statistics.
+Play chance (shared chance factors) should be separated from prospect chance (local chance factors), and risk dependencies identified.

+6.5 For the main prospect/group of prospects/leads: two interpreted seismic and geological profiles in crossing directions (dip and strike lines); reservoir horizon time maps and depth maps presented at identical horizontal scales showing the position of the seismic and the geological profiles.
+For discoveries, the applicant should also provide reasonable detail and similar documentation to that for prospects.

+6.6 Where appropriate, include consideration of potential commercial, infrastructure and outline economic analysis if existing discoveries and/or potential re-developments are being considered for further appraisal or development

+6.7 For a group of Blocks where there is multiple prospectivity, please provide a summary Map showing the prospectivity at all levels.

+Prospect Lead P L Reservoir ir Unrisked recoverable resources (untruncated) 4 Geologica I Chance Discovery Name 1 D 2 Stratigraphic Reserved Oil MMbbls 4 Gas BCF 4 of Success 5 (m MSL) Low (P90) Central (P50) Mean High (P10) Low (P90) Central (P50) Mean 15/27 Venus P Palaeocene 2640 8 12 16 90 130 160 0.45 15/27 Pluto P Piper 3500 11 17 25 0.39 15/27 Mars L Cretaceous 3100 3 14 27 0.15 15/27 Earth D Palaeocene 2500 4 7 11 100